 We encourage students to discuss their preferences with parents or carers, teachers, mentors, ILS (Inclusion Learning Support) and their pastoral team who can offer support regarding students' option preferences.
 In addition, Mr Felton, Miss Joyce and Mrs Claesson are all available for support and guidance regarding the options process.
-Michelle.Newman@shoreham-academy.org is also available for Career Advice and Guidance.
 Making the Preference Decision The options process is designed to help students narrow their preferred subjects so that they can ultimately make the correct choices.
 They can use the options evening and provided booklet to help them learn about the subjects on offer.
 They can also contact their subject teachers via email to discuss with them whether they think they would be suitable to study their courses.
 Students should aim to choose subjects that they: Like Are good at Are particularly interested in Will help them in the general career area that they are interested in Provide them wider options and experiences in the future They should not choose subjects because: